pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 Note that these key paths do not provide argument values; they reference _unapplied_ methods, and the value they give is a function, not the the value that results from calling the method.

-Adding this capability not only removes an inconsistency in Swift, but solves pratical problems involving map/filter operations, proxying with key path member lookup, and passing weak method references that do not retain their receiver.
+Adding this capability not only removes an inconsistency in Swift, but also solves pratical problems involving map/filter operations, proxying with key path member lookup, and passing weak method references that do not retain their receiver.

 Swift-evolution thread: [Why can’t key paths refer to instance methods?](https://forums.swift.org/t/why-can-t-key-paths-refer-to-instance-methods/35315)